-Among Directors' compensation by individual, as for bonus, the Representative Director & President shall be delegated by the Board of Directors to develop the specific contents of each Directors' basic compensation based on business results and contribution to the resolution of environmental problems, etc. for each business year and other circumstances within the scope of the maximum limit resolved by the 159th Annual General Meeting of Shareholders.
+Among Directors' compensation by individual, as for bonus, the Representative Director & President shall be delegated by the Board of Directors to develop the specific contents of each Directors' basic compensation by comprehensively taking into account the evaluation of financial performance each fiscal year, the performance of each fiscal year against the sustainability indicators (sales of environmentally friendly products, GHG emissions) stipulated in the Medium-Term Management Plan and in consideration of other circumstances within the scope of the maximum limit resolved by the 159th Annual General Meeting of Shareholders.
 And the amount of each Director's bonus based on such proposal shall be determined by the resolution of the Board of Directors after consultation with the Nomination and Remuneration Committee, taking into consideration opinions and advice of the Nomination and Remuneration Committee therefor.